Geography

 Implementation - How is the curriculum delivered?

-When delivering this curriculum for our children, we ensure that opportunities are created for application of learning across the subject, for example: In EYFS, through stories, children develop an awareness of different places around the world, including beginning to identify similarities and differences between their own country and others.
+When delivering this curriculum for our children, we wanted to ensure that opportunities were created for application of learning across the subject, for example: In EYFS, through stories, children develop an awareness of different places around the world, including beginning to identify similarities and differences between their own country and others.
 Year 1 then follow this with a focus on their local area of Helsby and comparing a contrasting village in Trinidad.
 This build-up of physical and human features supports children with their learning throughout KS2, as they develop a more in depth understanding of physical and human characteristics of the UK, Europe, North America and South America.

 Our curriculum is delivered in a way that ensures overlearning of key concepts and opportunities to revisit learning.
 Where it supports the delivery of the curriculum, subjects align with one another to provide these opportunities, for example: In Year 4, children use a text in English which details the eruption of Mount Vesuvius, providing a base knowledge and vocabulary development for when they approach this again in geography, where Year 4 take part in a comparison study between the Bay of Naples and the North-West of the UK.